saileshpanchal/digital-transformation-advisory-garden/src/site/notes/Ideas/Digital Transformation Garden.md

 ## Topics
 ### Methodology and Approach
-There are multiple Transformation methodologies, will be using [[SaFE|SaFE]] v5.1 as a based framework, but remember these are frameworks that adapt to your own organisational dynamics.
+There are multiple Transformation methodologies, will be using [[Ideas/SaFE|SaFE]] v5.1 as a based framework, but remember these are frameworks that adapt to your own organisational dynamics.

 ### People Organisation
 Digital Transformation is first a people transformation.
 Most people have a first reaction to resist change.
 The leadership of the organisation needs to bring people along on its change journey.